 According to rumours from respected industry insider, shinobi602, the upcoming Xbox Series X event scheduled for August will instead take place in September.

-Responding to a question on ResetEra, shinobi602 claimed that “Stuff that was planned for this month pushed to next month.”
+Responding to a question on ResetEra, shinobi602 claimed that “Stuff that was planned for [August has been] pushed to [September].”

 It appears Microsoft has delayed the event so they can alter its marketing strategy after 343 announced that Halo Infinite, the Series X’s flagship title, will not release until 2021.

 Here’s one thing we know for sure: Microsoft is planning to make an appearance the Tokyo Games Showcase in September, but the company has said this Japanese show will NOT feature any new info about the Xbox Series X.

 READ MORE: PS5 vs Xbox Series X Boxes

 Quite a few games have already been confirmed for the Xbox Series X, and you can click here to view the full list of Xbox Series X games!

 While Halo Infinite was slated to be the big first-party Series X game available at launch, this has since been delayed until 2021 by 343 Industries, who cited the Covid-19 pandemic as causing development issues.

 Instead, Microsoft is pushing The Medium, Scorn and Tetris Effect: Connected as the big Series X launch titles.

 Gears 5 Enhanced will also be an early next-gen experience for Xbox Series X owners, with Microsoft upgrading the game with even better graphics and gameplay.